 We’re publishing all these materials under a creative commons license.
 Our hope is that people find a use for this material, but also that people start to customise these slides for their own industry sector, or for the specific legal system in their own countries, or even translate them into their own languages.
 If people want to share these back with us, also under a creative commons license, we can host them on the STAR website and keep building a common resource.

-STAR also has a sister project – STAR II – which instead of focusing upon training practices, uses a similar approach to understand the efforts that EU data protection authorities have been making to support small and medium enterprises in their GDPR compliance, as well as the experiences and challenges faced by SMEs themselves.
-STAR II will produce guidance for DPAs on how to engage with SMEs and a handbook for SMEs to support them in GDPR compliance.
+Finally, we would like to draw attention that STAR has a sister project – STAR II – which also aims to close the knowledge gap concerning the GDPR compliance.
+To this end, STARII supports small and medium enterprises in their GDPR compliance efforts.